vippsas/vipps-report-api/vipps-report-api-faq.md

 Unfortunately not because the
 [test environment](https://developer.vippsmobilepay.com/docs/test-environment)
 does not have the backend systems necessary to offer the Report API.

 The only way to test the Report API is in the production environment.

+Since the Report API is read-only, and the overall logic is very simple (first ask for data, then receive that data), developing and testing in the production environment is straight-forward.

+Implementing the Report API in the test environment is a big effort, as there are no settlements being made in that environment.
+The data that the Report API needs is simply not available.
+It is unlikely that we'll be able to prioritize this over other development efforts.

 ## Can a merchant find the Ledger ID for an MSN on portal.vipps.no?